 After breakfast we saw another traveler who’s shoes were taken, things were going much the same way.

-These were the only two scams we ran into.
+These were the only two scams we ran into (other than some Karma group recruits in Hoi An).
 It’s really a shame too as we made it through damn near the whole country without this kind of thing.
-Then come along a few idiots that end up making a bad name for the city and country.
+Then come along a few idiots to mess that up.

 Other Tips & Considerations